Skip to main content

 1998 - 2003 Ph.D., Biochemistry, University of Nebraska-Lincoln, Thesis : “Structural Stability and Refolding of the Soybean Kunitz Trypsin Inhibitor”

-Post Graduate Education and Training
+Post Doctoral Training

 2003 - 2006 Postdoctoral Fellowship, Harvard Medical School.